JuliaArrays/BlockArrays.jl/README.md

 A block array is a partition of an array into blocks or subarrays, see [wikipedia](https://en.wikipedia.org/wiki/Block_matrix) for a more extensive description.
 This package has two purposes.
 Firstly, it defines an interface for an `AbstractBlockArray` block arrays that can be shared among types representing different types of block arrays.
 The advantage to this is that it provides a consistent API for block arrays.

 Secondly, it also implements two different type of block arrays that follow the `AbstractBlockArray` interface.
 The type `BlockArray` stores each block contiguously while the type `BlockedArray` stores the full matrix contiguously.
-This means that `BlockArray` supports fast non copying extraction and insertion of blocks while `BlockedArray` supports fast access to the full matrix to use in in for example a linear solver.
+This means that `BlockArray` supports fast non copying extraction and insertion of blocks while `BlockedArray` supports fast access to the full matrix to use in — for example — a linear solver.

 A simple way to produce `BlockArray`s is via `mortar`, which combines an array of arrays into a `BlockArray`:
 ```julia